Simple Communication: Introduction

-Finally, there is a strand of the literature in information design where the amount of information transmitted is limited.
+Finally, there is a strand of the literature in information design, i.e., communication with commitment, where the amount of information transmitted is limited.
 In \cite{gentzkow_kamenica2014}, the limitation comes from the cost of designing the experiment, while in \cite{bloedel_segal2021} it comes from the information-processing cost faced by the receiver.
-We impose a restriction directly on the shape of the information structure, by limiting the sender to select among scores.
-In this way we are closer to \cite{letreust_tomala2019} and \cite{aybas_turkel2024}, who consider exogenous constraint on the capacity or cardinality of the message space.
+When considering the commitment problem, we impose a restriction directly on the shape of the information structure, by limiting the sender to select among scores.
+In this way we are closer to \cite{letreust_tomala2019} and \cite{aybas_turkel2024}, who consider exogenous constraints on the capacity or cardinality of the message space.